LLNL/sundials/doc/arkode/examples/source/c_serial.rst

-This program solves the problem with a DIRK method, using a Newton iteration with the preconditioned SUNLINSOL_SPGMR iterative linear solver module, and ARKSPILS interface.
+This program solves the problem with a DIRK method, using a Newton iteration with the preconditioned SUNLINSOL_SPGMR iterative linear solver module.
 The preconditioner matrix used is the product of two matrices:

 1. A matrix, only defined implicitly, based on a fixed number of Gauss-Seidel iterations using the diffusion terms only.